pp0001/Documents/Enterprise Messaging Configuration.md

   	> ename: cannot have a duplicate name on the same global account
 	>
 	> namespace: case sensitive
+	>
+	> Enterprise Messaging offers the plans dev, lite and default.
+We use the default plan for production use.

   ```
   name: controls-em